 The Emperor, with the advice and approval of the Cabinet, performs those acts in matters of state, provided for in the Constitution, acting on behalf of the people.
 These acts include Appointing Prime Minister as designated by the Diet, Appointing Chief Justice of the Supreme Court as designated by the Cabinet, Attesting the appointment and dismissal of Ministers of State and other officials, Convoking the National Diet, Promulgating laws and treaties, Awarding honors, Attesting the credentials of ambassadors, and Receiving foreign ambassadors and ministers.
 Documents of Cabinet decisions pertaining to such matters of state are sent to His Majesty following each Cabinet meeting, and His Majesty looks thoroughly through these documents before signing them and affixing his seal.
 During the course of 2019 (from May 1 onwards, hereinafter the same applies), His Majesty performed 700 such acts in matters of state.
 Furthermore, in relation to these matters of state, His Majesty attends the opening ceremony of the National Diet, and also takes part in ceremonies and events at the Imperial Palace.
 These ceremonies include Appointment of Prime Minister and Chief Justice of the Supreme Court, Appointment of Ministers and Officials with Imperial attestation, Receiving of Credentials of Foreign Ambassadors, and Awarding of honors.

-At the Imperial Palace and the Akasaka Imperial Palace, Their Majesties host above events and various others, such as audiences, teas, lunches and dinners, of which approximately 150 were held during 2019.
+At the Imperial Palace and the Akasaka Imperial Residence, Their Majesties host the above events and various others, such as audiences, teas, lunches and dinners, of which approximately 150 were held during 2019.
 Many of these events are organized to enable Their Majesties to have opportunities to offer their encouragement to people for their steady efforts in respective field, and express their appreciation to people who have accomplished outstanding achievements.
 These events provide opportunities for Their Majesties to meet with people from all sectors of society: People engaged in maintenance of law and order, such as National Diet members, Cabinet ministers, government officials, court judges and others; People engaged in medical and social welfare sectors such as doctors, nurses and others; Recipients of Honors and the Order of Cultural Merit; and honorees of the Japan Academy Prize and the Japan Art Academy Prize.
 For the purposes of nurturing international goodwill, Official State Banquets are held for visiting State Guests.
-Their Majesties also hold luncheons and audiences for other visiting dignitaries or foreign ambassadors to Japan.
-Their Majesties also meet with foreign ambassadors at the time of the arrival to take up their position in Japan and upon their departure from Japan and during 2019 met with the ambassadors of 13 countries.
+Their Majesties also hold audiences and luncheons for other foreign dignitaries.
+Their Majesties also meet with foreign ambassadors at the time of their departure from Japan and during 2019 met with the ambassadors of 13 countries.

 Their Majesties also meet with each of the ambassadors of Japan prior to their overseas posting.
 Their Majesties also exchange letters and telegrams with the Heads of State of other countries, and during 2019 there were 439 such correspondence.

 Upon the invitation of foreign governments, Their Majesties make overseas visits to foster international goodwill.
 They have also made overseas visits to attend funeral ceremonies for members of foreign royal families.